Selleo/guidebook/docs/docs/remix-recipes/01-remix.md

 To set it up we'd like to create a `routes.ts` file at the top level of remix app with the following content (adjusted with proper file paths):

+<i>update sidenote - Remix 3 and React Router 7 will both use the routes.ts syntax as standard</i>

 ```typescript
 import {
   DefineRouteFunction,